I’m reviewing various well-established methodologies for Delay Analysis on this page.

 3- This method acts as a “Cause & Effect” analysis, simulating the impact of delay events on the planned sequence of remaining activities in an updated program of works just before these delays occurred.
 It analyzes the modeled impact on this updated program, delineating the “Cause” (delay event) and its subsequent “Effect.”

-4- As Planned vs As-Built: This is a simple technique used to compare the baseline or as-planned schedule to the as-built schedule or a schedule update reflecting progress.
-This method compares planned start and finish dates with the actual start and finish dates of activities on the as-planned critical and near-critical paths.
-This identifies delayed starts, extended durations, and late finishes.
-This method is most effective on simple projects with short durations and one clear critical path that remains consistent throughout the entire project.
+4- This technique involves a straightforward comparison between the baseline or as-planned schedule and the as-built schedule or an updated schedule reflecting project progress.
+It assesses planned start and finish dates against actual start and finish dates for activities on the critical and near-critical paths.
+This comparison identifies delayed starts, extended durations, and late finishes.
+It’s particularly effective for simpler projects with concise durations and a consistent critical path throughout the project’s duration.